Venu-Koka-Dev/python-reference/functions.md

      e.
 Return value
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # III.
 Types of functions
-1. Built-in functions -
+1. Built-in functions
+    - Predefined functions provided by Python that you can use directly without the need to import any module

+I. Input/Output Functions :  These functions handle input from the user and display output. print()	Displays output to the console. input()	Takes input from the user. open()	Opens a file for reading/writing.

+II.
-2. User defined functions
+3. User defined functions

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # IV.
 Function definition & function calling(execution)